ACCapili/ALPHA_DIET-doc./README.md

         : _buildNarrowLayout(),
   );
 }
-Contributing
-We welcome contributions from the community!
-To contribute:

 Fork the repository.
 Create a new branch for your feature or bugfix.
 Implement your changes.
 Submit a pull request with a detailed description of your changes.
-License
-This project is licensed under the MIT License.
-See the LICENSE file for more details.

-Further Reading
-Flutter Documentation
-Dart Documentation
-Provider Package
-Adding a Code of Conduct to Your Project
-Setting Up Your Project for Healthy Contributions